SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/00-Lesson-Introduction.md

 - The five principles of object\-oriented programming

 **3. Services**
-- Constructor Injection and Providers
+- Constructor injection and providers

 **4. Observables and RxJS**
-- Introduction to Functional Reactive Programming
+- Introduction to functional reactive programming

 **5. HTTP Client**
-- Fetching data from a Remote API
+- Fetching data from a remote API

 [/slide]